Janice Rand: Appearances

 Rand's first filmed appearance is in the episode "The Corbomite Maneuver", wherein Captain James T. Kirk is annoyed that he has been assigned a pretty female yeoman and discusses this with McCoy.
 After Kirk is split into two beings in "The Enemy Within", the evil version of the Captain heads to Rand's quarters and reveals his attraction to her.
 He kisses her forcefully, but she fights back and scratches him across the face.
 Crewman Fisher intervenes and fights him off – the duo later explain that it was Kirk who attacked her to a surprised good version of the Captain, along with Spock and Doctor McCoy.
-In "The Man Trap", she becomes friends with Sulu while refuting the advances of Crewman Green.
+In "The Man Trap", she becomes friends with Sulu while refusing the advances of Crewman Green.
 Kirk admits his feelings for Rand while under the influence of an affliction in "The Naked Time".

 When Charlie Evans is brought on board the Enterprise in the episode "Charlie X", he falls for Rand.
 She is older than the adolescent boy and attempts to dissuade his affections by introducing him to Yeoman Tina Lawton.
 But he declares his feelings for Rand.
 Concerned, Rand seeks the advice of the Captain who intervenes and involves Evans in some sparring practice.
 After he falls over, he reveals his powers to make people disappear when one of the other sparring partners laughs at him.
 Charlie takes control of the ship, and goes to Rand's quarters with a rose.
 She refuses his approach; Spock and Kirk arrive but Charlie attacks them, and Rand slaps the boy.
 In response, he makes her vanish.
 It is only after a Thasian vessel appears that the Enterprise and Rand are returned to normal, as Charlie is taken away by the aliens.

-Rand joins the away team in the episode "Miri", and is infected by the disease that wiped out all of the adults on the planet.
+Rand joins the landing party in the episode "Miri", and is infected by the disease that wiped out all of the adults on the planet.
 She finds comfort in the arms of Kirk, causing Miri to become jealous and the girl kidnaps the Yeoman to attract the attention of the Captain.
 Kirk convinces Miri to take him to Rand, but the other children attack him.
-They realise what they're doing is wrong and allow Kirk and Rand to return to the rest of the away team – where McCoy has synthesized a cure for the disease.
-Rand's second to last appearance in The Original Series was in The Conscience of the King, where she has no lines but shoots a jealous look at a woman Kirk is attracted to.
-Her final appearance in the original TV series was on the episode Balance of Terror.
+They realise what they're doing is wrong and allow Kirk and Rand to return to the rest of the landing party – where McCoy has synthesized a cure for the disease.
+Rand's second to last appearance in The Original Series was in "The Conscience of the King", where she has no lines but shoots a jealous look at a woman Kirk is attracted to.
+Her final appearance in the original TV series was on the episode "Balance of Terror".